great-expectations/great_expectations/docs/reference/expectations/result_format.md

     'result': {
-        "unexpected_list" : [A list of all values that violate the expectation] 'unexpected_index_list': [A list of the indices of the unexpected values in the column] 'element_count': The total number of values in the column (also in `SUMMARY`) 'unexpected_count': The total count of unexpected values in the column (also in `SUMMARY`) 'unexpected_percent': The overall percent of unexpected values (also in `SUMMARY`)
+        "unexpected_list" : [A list of all values that violate the expectation] 'unexpected_index_list': [A list of the indices of the unexpected values in the column] 'unexpected_index_query': [A query that can be used to retrieve all unexpected values (SQL and Spark), or the full list of unexpected indices (for Pandas)]
+        'element_count': The total number of values in the column (also in `SUMMARY`) 'unexpected_count': The total count of unexpected values in the column (also in `SUMMARY`) 'unexpected_percent': The overall percent of unexpected values (also in `SUMMARY`)